 Dr. Cox was born and raised in the downriver area of metro Detroit.
-He received his bachelor's degree from the University of Michigan.
-As an undergraduate, he spent a fair amount of time in the theater department, going from premed physics labs to movement labs for his acting classes.
+He received his bachelor's degree with distinction from the University of Michigan.
+As an undergraduate, he spent time in the theater department, going for example from premed physics labs to movement labs for his acting classes.
 He performed in a dozen plays while in Ann Arbor and his first play as a playwright, "Sideshow," received its initial production at the U of M theater department.

-Returning home to Michigan, he completed his internship and residency in internal medicine at St John Hospital and Medical Center in Detroit and his fellowship in medical oncology at William Beaumont in Royal Oak.
-He has been practicing in Port Huron since 1995, and as Blue Water Oncology since 1998.
-Dr. Cox has maintained board certification in internal medicine as well as medical oncology.
-He has been a clinical investigator for SWOG and NSABP for many years and joined the Michigan Cancer Research Consortium last year.
+Returning home to Michigan, he completed his internship and residency in internal medicine at St. John Hospital and Medical Center in Detroit and his fellowship in medical oncology at William Beaumont in Royal Oak.